Adult Basic Education

 Interested?

 The New Mexico Public Education Department has approved two tests, the GED and HiSET tests, for High School Equivalency (HSE) credentials in New Mexico.
-Therefore, the credential is now referred to as a ‘NM High School Equivalency certificate’ rather than a ‘GED.’
+Therefore, the credential is now referred to as an ‘NM High School Equivalency certificate’ rather than a ‘GED.’
 YDI does not prep for GED attainment.

 High School Equivalency Diploma